 Administration and risk management is a critical component of real estate property management.
-The record-keeping function must be carefully managed and, the greater the level of detail, the better the likely results.
+The record-keeping function must be carefully managed and the greater the level of detail, the better the likely results.

 While an average agent might do a dozen sale transactions a year with a purchase agreement and related documents, the average property manager might do hundreds of smaller transactions.
 The fact that they're smaller doesn't make those transactions less important and it doesn't reduce the risk involved in doing them.

 As a property manager, you're contracting with an owner to market and rent their property, collect the rents and remit them to the owner, and to manage the property, from maintenance to tenant rules enforcement.

-In doing this, you're transacting with owners, tenants, repair companies, advertising media, contractors and others.
+In doing this, you're transacting with owners, tenants, repair companies, advertising media, contractors, and others.
 Each and every one of these transactions introduces some risk into your business.
 It's not necessarily a lot of risk in each case, but it is cumulative.

 The financial functions are by far the most likely to create problems for the broker.
+Financial functions involve:

-- the marketing & financial function requires records of expenditures and income, as well as tax records, advertising invoices and more,
+- The marketing & financial function requires records of expenditures and income, as well as tax records, advertising invoices, and more.

 The risk management component is of course very important.
 A large disaster can threaten the survival of the property economically.
 The records kept are a part of this, as any legal action taken by others can be thwarted if there are detailed records that refute their claims.

-A part of risk management is determination of risk versus reward.
+A part of risk management is a determination of risk versus reward.
 A good example is a hot tub or swimming pool on the property.
 The property manager and owner must balance the value of the pool with the risks incurred.
 When a risk such as this is identified, there are three ways in which it can be addressed:

-The successful property manager will plan for problems, keep excellent files and records of every activity, and continually assess these functions to determine if change is necessary.
+The successful property manager will plan for problems, keep excellent files and records of every activity, and continually assess these functions to determine if a change is necessary.

-Documents and Email
+Maintaining Documents and Email

 In many states, you're only required to maintain transaction records for six years.
 However, it is advisable to keep them longer, especially if you're allowed to do so in electronic format.
-You can bet that if any of the parties may have a claim, someone who wants to sue you for something six years and ten days ago will still have their document copies.
+You can bet that if any of the parties may have a claim, someone who wants to sue you for something six years and 10 days ago will still have their document copies.
 It's much more difficult to plead your case if you've already destroyed your copies.

 When it comes to email, any court action involving a federally guaranteed loan (pretty much all of our residential deals), can compel you to produce emails related to the transaction and communications with your customer/client.
 There are numerous ways and software products to save related emails, but read some of the articles here about Evernote, a solution for many reasons.
 Here's how to handle email using Evernote and your Gmail archives.
 Modify to fit your email solution.

 - Set up automatic forwarding in Gmail of every email to or from your customer/client.